adamzap/landslide/README.md

                           base64-encoded images in presentation to make a standalone document
     -l LINENOS, --linenos=LINENOS
-                          How to ouput linenos in source code.
+                          How to output linenos in source code.
 Three options
                           availables: no (no line numbers); inline (inside <pre>
                           tag); table (lines numbers in another cell, copy-paste friendly)
-    -o, --direct-ouput    Prints the generated HTML code to stdin; won't work with PDF export
+    -o, --direct-output    Prints the generated HTML code to stdin; won't work with PDF export
     -q, --quiet           Won't write anything to stdin (silent mode) -r, --relative        Make your presentation asset links relative to current